Critical-Infrastructure-Systems-Lab/DHALSIM/README.md

 This finishes the configuration of the python2 virtual environment

+#### DHALSIM Epynet
+The enhanced-ctown topology example does not use WNTR as a hydraulic simulator.
+Instead, it is configured to use the experimental as physical process simulator DHALSIM-epynet library developed by Davide Salaorni.
+DHALSIM-epynet is a wrapper around EPANET2.2 and runs in a more natively way the EPANET simulator.
+Future releases of DHALSIM will have configured DHALSIM-epynet by default.

+To install DHALSIM-epynet, clone the repository at: https://github.com/Daveonwave/DHALSIM-epynet.git

+And create a symbolic link to the enhanced c-town topology:

+ ln -s ~/DHALSIM-epynet/ ~/DHALSIM/ICS_topologies/enhanced_ctown_topology/

+ In future versions, DHALSIM-epynet will be released as Python pip module.

 ## How to use the Digital Twin

 The Makefile inside the ICS_topologies has example topologies already implemented.
 To run an example topology use: